Since 1986 PTDI has safeguarded trucking excellence by certifying those truck driver training organizations go the extra mile.

 The ELDT is a response to the truck driver training industry poorly regulating itself.
 In fact, the ELDT is largely based on PTDI standards.
 The ELDT requires all training programs meet the regulations in order to be listed on the FMCSA's Training Provider Registry.
 This levels the playing field.
 The minimum will be expected.
 Distinguish your program from the competition by showing you don't just meet the minimums, you exceed them!

-Initial certification costs depend on whether you select a physical onsite visit or a virtual visit.
-Certifying more than one program or multiple locations can impact the cost as well.
-The flat fee covers all the costs of initial certification.
+Initial certification costs depend on whether you are certifying one site or multiple site and one course or multiple courses.
+For one program at one site, initial certification costs $4500.
+This is an inclusive, flat fee which covers all the costs of initial certification.
 Annual fees also vary based on the same factors.
-See the price breakdown on the certification page.
+See the price breakdown on the Entry Level Driver Certification page.

-Publicly-funded institutions such as community colleges and technical schools; private institutions, and carrier schools.
+Organizations that provide truck driver training.
+These include: Publicly-funded institutions such as community colleges and technical schools; private institutions, and carrier schools.
+Remember, however, that PTDI certifies courses NOT training organizations.

 whether a carrier would partner with you to provide support and/or equipment.

 The standards require a minimum 104 hours of a combination of classroom and lab time.
 Lab time includes such activities as pre-trip inspections, instructor demonstrations and simulator training.
-Also, up to one third of classroom time may be properly documented independent study (which is not the same as homework.)
+Also, up to one third of classroom time may be properly documented independent study (which is not the same as homework).
+The 104 hours must be divided among specific PTDI defined units.
+Check the curriculum standards to see the training units, hours of training required for each unit and more about the total hour requirement.

 Behind the Wheel time means the student has direct control of the vehicle.
 Assuming 60 minute hours, PTDI requires 44 hours of BTW instruction.
 Of the 44 hours, 12 must be on the highway.
 The remaining 32 hours can be any combination of range and highway BTW time.
 A minimum of 1 hour must be at night.
 Six hours must be on the highway with a loaded trailer of 15,000 pounds.